-The only area of contraction in the number of anaerobic digestion plants is in the use of these plants where they are fed solely by dedicated food crops.
+The only possible area of contraction in the number of anaerobic digestion plants is in the use of these plants where they are fed solely by dedicated food crops.

 The present trend in legislation for landfills is for the waste management industry to move ever more closely towards increased waste minimisation and to the eventual elimination of biodegradable waste sent to landfills.